-(i) Final opinions, including concurring and dissenting opinions, and orders, if such opinions and orders are made in the adjudication of cases;

-(ii) Those statements of policy and interpretations which have been adopted by the Internal Revenue Service but are not published in the FEDERAL REGISTER; and

-(iii) Its administrative staff manuals and instructions to staff that affect a member of the public.

-The Internal Revenue Service is also required by 5 U.S.C.
-552(a)(2) to maintain and make available for public inspection and copying current indexes identifying any matter described in (b)(1) (i) through (iii) of this paragraph which is issued, adopted, or promulgated after July 4, 1967, and which is required to be made available for public inspection or published.
-In addition, the Internal Revenue Service will also promptly publish, quarterly or more frequently, and distribute (by sale or otherwise) copies of each index or supplements thereto unless it determines by order published in the FEDERAL REGISTER that the publication would be unnecessary and impracticable, which case the Internal Revenue Service will nonetheless provide copies of such indexes on request at a cost not to exceed the direct cost of duplication. matter described in (b)(1) through (iii) of this paragraph which is required by this section to be made available for public inspection or published may be relied upon, used, or cited as precedent by the Internal Revenue Service against a party other than an agency unless such party has actual and timely notice of the terms of such matter or unless the matter has been indexed and either made available for inspection or published, as provided by this subparagraph.
-This subparagraph applies only to matters which have precedential significance.
-It does not apply, for example, to any advisory interpretation issued to a taxpayer on a particular transaction or set of facts which applies only to that transaction or set of facts.
-Rulings, determination letters, and technical advice memorandums are open to public inspection and copying pursuant to section 6110 of the Code and not pursuant to 5 U.S.C.
-552. This subparagraph does not apply to matters which have been made available pursuant to paragraph (a) of this section.
+- (A) Final opinions, including concurring and dissenting opinions, and orders, if such opinions and orders are made in the adjudication of cases; - (B) Those statements of policy and interpretations which have been adopted by the IRS but are not published in the FEDERAL REGISTER: - (C) Its administrative staff manuals and instructions to staff that affect a member of the public; and - (D) Copies of all records, regardless of form or format, which have been released to any person under 5 U.S.C.
+552(a)(3) and which, because of the nature of their subject matter, the IRS determines have become or are likely to become the subject of subsequent requests for substantially the same The determination records. that records have become or may become the subject of subsequent requests shall be based on the following criteria: - (1) The subject matter is clearly of interest to the public at large or to special interest groups from which more than one request is expected to be received; or - (2) When more than four requests for substantially the same records have already been received. - (ii) The IRS is also required by 5 U.S.C.
+552(a)(2) to maintain and make available for public inspection and copying current indexes identifying any matter described in paragraphs (b)(1)(i)(A) through (C) of this section which is issued, adopted, or promulgated after July 4, 1967, and which is required to be made available for public inspection or published.
+In addition, the IRS shall also promptly publish, quarterly or more frequently, and distribute (by sale or otherwise) copies of each index or supplements thereto unless it determines by order published in the Federal Register that the publication would be unnecessary and impracticable, in which case the IRS shall nonetheless provide copies of such indexes on request at a cost not to exceed the direct cost of duplication.
+No matter described in paragraphs (b)(1)(i)(A) through (C) of this section which is required by this section to be made available for public inspection or published may be relied upon, used, or cited as precedent by the IRS against a party other than an agency unless such party has actual and timely notice of the terms of such matter or unless the matter has been indexed and either made available for inspection or published, as provided by this paragraph (b).
+This paragraph (b) applies only to matters which have precedential significance.
+It does not apply, for example, to any ruling or advisory interpretation issued to a taxpayer or to a particular transaction or set of facts which applies only to that transaction or set of facts.
+Rulings, determination technical advice memorandums, and Chief Counsel advice are open to public inspection and copying pursuant to 26 U.S.C.
+6110.
+This paragraph (b) does not apply to matters which have been made available pursuant to paragraph (a) of this section.